sanmatidugad/double-decompress-dicom/README.md

 4. This will generate two folders:
    * <sub>**PY-DECOMP**</sub>
    * <sub>**DICOM_READY_FOR_NIFTI**</sub>

 5. Convert the second folder to NIfTI using dcm2niix:
    ```bash
    mkdir Nifti
    dcm2niix -o Nifti -z y -f <subjectID>_%d_%s_raw DICOM_READY_FOR_NIFTI
    ```

+### Note –
+1. This script is **not intended for DICOM datasets where multiple series are stored in the same folder**.
+For such data, `dcm2niix` can usually be used directly.
+2. This script is designed for `.dcm` acquisitions where **each MRI acquisition is stored as a single DICOM file**.
+3. The script assumes that **each acquisition has an associated series number present in the DICOM metadata** (and reflected in the folder name).